This informative post will be posted on Saturday along with my usual writing. You are invited to participate with the opening question.

 (answer found at the end of this post)

-Here are some interesting facts about the black bear:
+Here are some quick facts about President Harrison:

 Answer to Brain Teaser Question